Get Help Today. (800) 516-4357

 The dangers of drunk driving include loss of life, physical injuries, legal penalties, revocation of one’s driver’s license, and severe emotional and psychological consequences.

 Driving while intoxicated is a serious offense with grave repercussions.
 Thousands of people are killed or wounded in drunk driving collisions each year.
-In fact, 13,384 people lost their lives in a drunk driving accident in the U.S. in 2021, averaging out to about one person every 39 minutes.[1]
+In fact, the National Highway Traffic Safety Administration says 13,384 people lost their lives in a drunk driving accident in the U.S. in 2021, averaging out to about one person every 39 minutes.[1]

 The statistics surrounding drunk driving are staggering, with numerous studies showing that driving under the influence dramatically increases the likelihood of being involved in a severe or fatal crash.
 While alcohol use disorder (AUD) is certainly a driving force behind the problem, binge drinking, and alcohol abuse also contribute to drunk and buzzed driving accidents.